 We are looking for exceptional students with interests in a variety of areas including, but not limited to:

-Social and cultural studies, including all aspects of archival research and practice; marginalized and unrepresented communities; multicultural librarianship; social justice; history; race and gender studies; and libraries and society;
+- Social and cultural studies, including all aspects of archival research and practice; marginalized and underrepresented communities; multicultural librarianship; social justice; history; race and gender studies; and libraries and society;

-Information systems, including information retrieval, data analytics; informetrics; bibliometrics; and informatics; knowledge management; and text mining; and
+- Information systems, including information retrieval, data analytics; informetrics; bibliometrics; and informatics; knowledge management; human-computer interaction; recommender systems; intelligent assistants, and text mining;

 Students may pursue the Ph.D. on a full-time or part-time basis.
 All degree requirements must be completed within 10 years of beginning the program.

-There are a number of graduate assistant positions across the university in libraries, archives, and other departments, and SLIS will work with students in finding funding opportunities.
+There are a number of graduate assistant positions across the university in libraries, archives, and other departments.

 For full consideration, applications are due no later than January 15, 2022.

 For questions or more information, please contact the SLIS Director, Dr. Susan Burke, at email@example.com, or 405-325-3921